Science has contributed greatly to HIV and AIDS prevention and treatment over the last decade.

-1. PrEP Is Effective.
+1. PrEP is effective.

-2. Earlier Detection.
+2. Earlier detection is possible.

-Thanks to the new drugs produced to keep the virus at bay, many HIV-positive individuals have an undetectable viral load in their blood streams.
-This low viral load can reduce the spread of HIV among heterosexual, gay and bisexual couples.
+Thanks to the new drugs produced to keep the virus at bay, many HIV-positive individuals have an undetectable viral load in their bloodstreams.
+This low viral load can reduce the spread of HIV, among heterosexual, gay and bisexual couples.
 Over the past several years, various studies have confirmed this trend, which has inspired new strategies that can help reduce the risk of transmission.

-People with HIV in high-income western countries are now living longer and healthier lives, thanks to the effective antiretroviral drugs introduced in the 1990s.
+People with HIV in high-income Western countries are now living longer and healthier lives, thanks to the effective antiretroviral drugs introduced in the 1990s.
 However, it’s important to note that the death rate among HIV-positive people continues to be higher than HIV-negative people.
 Most deaths in HIV-positive individuals are connected to late detection of the disease.